zhangboren93/dota683/README.en.md

 - All Pick & Random Draft.
 Enter '-rd' in public chat to enable Random Draft mode, "-ap" to revert.
 - Remove talents, Ags shard, and new heroes introduced after Monkyey King
 - Cap hero level to 25, and adjust experience table
 - Adjust items and remove neutral items.
-Lifesteal, mask of madness, helm of dom, satanic, deso are orbs.
+Lifesteal, mask of madness, helm of dom, satanic, deso, maelstrom are orbs.
 - Use 6.83 map, removes flag bearer creep, removes tower aura.
 - Adjust attribute bonus (health gain, regen for strength and mana gain, regen for intellect, base health and mana)
 - Adjust neutral creep's experience & gold.
 Spawn first wave of neutral creeps 30 seconds into the game